rpdav/nixos/niri.md

 * palm rejection seems worse
 * replace hard coded colors with stylix ones
 * do I want to go with wrappers like vj or write a simple programs.niri HM module?
 Would be nice to convert from nix to kdl but that might not be feasible.
+* gnome is allowing fprintd login when I think it shouldn't

 ## config options
 will try niri-flake for HM options - do I want to stick with regular nixpkgs for niri or use this flake?